 Five Tips for Helping Boys with Reading Comprehension

 I think many of us have witnessed the fact that boys would rather do anything but read.
-Teachers and parents alike have heard all the excuses: he’s too busy, can’t find anything he likes or just doesn’t enjoy it?
-Don’t worry, you’re not alone and there are plenty of things you can do to help him.
+Teachers and parents alike have heard all the excuses: he’s too busy, can’t find anything he likes or just doesn’t enjoy it.
+Don’t worry, you’re not alone and there are plenty of things we can do to help boys engage with reading.
 We believe that reading and literacy are fundamental to success in life.
 We need our children to get onto the reading ladder: anything that they enjoy reading will move them up, rung by rung, into literacy.

 Where to start

 Never give up searching for something – anything he wants to read.
 Don’t be dismayed if it doesn’t seem like ‘real’ reading to you.
 A new tactic I’ve used recently with my students is using the weekend paper’s sports review – it covers all footy codes and other popular sports.
-Remember, it’s your job to encourage him and continue to offer ways for him to read.
+Remember, it’s our job to encourage boys and continue to offer ways for them to read.
 Author Neil Gaiman referred to fiction as the ‘gateway drug’ to reading.
 We believe that comics, sports reviews, online magazines and the like can be a boys’ ‘gateway drug’ to fiction.
 All of my kids have drifted away from reading from time to time, but I’ve worked really hard to find the next author, the next series, the next book that they might enjoy (there’s been many knockbacks but when you find ‘the‘ book/series, it’s worth the effort.)

 1. Find great topics they WANT to read

 “A good book for a boy is one he wants to read” – our favourite quote by acclaimed author James Maloney says it all.
 The real trick is finding what that should be.
 Our advice is ANYTHING is better than nothing, non-fiction is often a good start.
 If he’s into sports, match reviews can get him reading.
 Comics, graphic novels and magazines also have value.
 Don’t be critical about the topics he wants to read (eg toilet humour, cartoon books etc) – however, don’t let him become too stuck or reliant on these as boys can tend to read this genre on repeat.
-Keep searching for recommended books for boys, there are a lot of good resources out there with great suggestions.
+Keep searching for recommended reads, there are a lot of good resources out there with great suggestions.

 2. Don’t be afraid to embrace technology